opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

     instance_type='ml.m5.xlarge' # ec2 instance type
 )
 ```
-Find the model inference endpoint and note it.
-We will use it to create connector in next step
+Note the model inference endpoint; you'll use it to create a connector in the next step.

-## 1. Create Connector and Model
+## 1. Create a connector and register the model

-If you are using self-managed Opensearch, you should supply AWS credentials:
+To create a connector for the model, send the following request.
+If you are using self-managed OpenSearch, supply your AWS credentials:
 ```json
 POST /_plugins/_ml/connectors/_create
 {